ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/localheroes-win-500-pounds-for-home-improvements.markdown

 bg-image-second: "https://assets.expresslyapp.com/asset-88432b87-de93-478d-acd3-7b47948145de.jpg"
 section1-content: "<p>Do you have a problem?
 Planning a kitchen renovation?
 Why not\
   \ seek for a quality contract from Local Heros?
 They are offering one lucky reader\
-  \ the chance to win £500!
-This is your chance to create a\_sophisticated new look\
+  \ the possibility to win £500!
+This is your chance to create a\_sophisticated new\
-  \ and Local Heroes can help you with it.</p>"
+  \ look and Local Heroes can help you with it.</p>"
 section2-content: "<p>Don't miss this great opportunity!
 Its very easy: enter your\
   \ details, choose your new home improvement and one of their tradesmen will help\
   \ you with all of your projects.</p>"